nverjus/training-blog/README.md

 A PHP blog for training

-Expected : MVC, PHPUnit, Travis-CI, (Twig ?)
+Expected : MVC, PHPUnit, Travis-CI, Twig